TiagoVentura/law_and_order_mexico_CPS/README.md

 - `clean_survey_data.r`: this code takes the raw survey data and clean the data for the conjoint analysis.

 - `network_models.r`: this code produces the network measure of contextual victimization.
-The output of this code is used in the `analysis_main_paper.r` code.
-In this code, we also replicate results from appendix A.
+The output of this code is used in the `analysis_main_paper.r` code

 - `analysis_main_paper.r`: this code generates all the figures presented in the paper.

 - `analysis_sif_survey.r`: this code generates the figures and tables presented in the supplemental analysis from appendix B to B

+- `analysis_sif_netwrork_models.r`: this code generates figures and tables from appendix A based on the network model results.

 - `utils.R`: this code has a set of functions I use to facilitate the analysis.